financelurker/pp-terminal/README.md

 Code completion for commands and options is also available.
 The application **does not modify** the original Portfolio Performance file.

-In addition to the standard set, developers can easily [create their own commands](#user-content-create-your-own-command-️) and share them with the community.
+In addition to the standard set, you can easily [create your own commands](#user-content-create-your-own-command-️) and share them with the community.

-**Important Note:**
-I am not a tax consultant.
-All results of this application are non-binding and without guarantee.
-They may deviate from the actual values.

 ## Requirements